ispeters/async_scope/asyncscope.md

 While a scope is closed or joined, calls to `nest(snd, scope)` will always fail by discarding the given sender and returning an unassociated _`nest-sender`_.
 Failed calls to `nest()` do not change the scope's count.
-Unassociated _`nest-senders`_ do not have a reference to the scope they came from and always complete with `set_stopped` when connected and started.
+Unassociated _`nest-senders`_ do not have a reference to the scope they came from and always complete with `stopped` when connected and started.
 Copying or moving an unassociated sender produces another unassociated sender.

 The state transitions of a `counting_scope` mean that it can be used to protect asynchronous work from use-after-free errors.
 Given a resource, `res`, and a `counting_scope`, `scope`, obeying the following policy is enough to ensure that